darinlarimore/pura-ar/README.md

 * Setup ur mamp (point it at the src folder) with some ssl keys. using the local url > local.ar.test
 * Print this thing out https://jeromeetienne.github.io/AR.js/data/images/HIRO.jpg (or just open it in a browser window on your desktop)
 * `yarn start` to start browsersync and watch files.
-* Use the external URL and open it up on your mobile! (ios users use safari I think)
+* Use the external URL and open it up on your mobile!
+Make sure your are on the same wifi (ios users use safari I think)
 * You will probably need to accept the fake ssl certificate.
 * Point ur camera at the square marker image.